ares2347/cd1756-Azure-Applications-project/WRITEUP.md

 ### Analyze, choose, and justify the appropriate resource option for deploying the app.

 *For **both** a VM or App Service solution for the CMS app:*
-APP SERVICE: Deploy through App Service is fairly easy with a reasonable cost.
-The CI/CD with Githubs Action is fast, convenient and easyto setup.
-A minor draw-back is that the cost is charged constantly even though no one is using it.
+APP SERVICE:  App Service solutions operate on a pay-as-you-go model, where you only pay for the resources consumed by your application, making it a more cost-effective option for CMS app.
+Furthermore, App Service provides high availability and automatic scaling without complex configuration, which is more suitable for lightweight app

-VM: Wider range of choice for customization.
-Easy to scale, good availability.
-For a light weight app, VM is a bit excessive
+VM: VMs involve managing and paying for the infrastructure, including the OS and software licenses.
+In addition, VM offers high availability options and more flexibility like vertical and horizontal scaling, which requires additional configuration and management effort.
+For bigger scale project and application, this approach is more cost-efficient and easier to maintain and scale.

-My Choice: I chose App Service because the CMS app is lightweight and no need for complex configuration.
-App Service would be a better choice since it is pretty straightforward and easier to monitor
+My Choice: I chose App Service because the CMS app is more efficient in cost and easier to deploy.
+The requirements for compute power is not too much, and the app configuration is straight forward and no need for high complex configuration.
+App Service should handle the deployment smoothly and also provide easy management of the CMS app.
+Also, App Service works great with Python too.

 ### Assess app changes that would change your decision.